Bishop-Laboratory/RLPipes/misc/conservation_analysis/README.md

 The raw data for this analysis is here: https://uthscsa.box.com/s/l5ehtq8rd2e7u0ctdl4x3ev3qqgl5rcx

 That contains all the peak files.
-The current R code in `conservation_analysis.R` works if that folder I linked is unzipped in the `conservation_analysis` directory.
+The current R code in `conservation_analysis.R` works if that folder I linked is unzipped in the `conservation_analysis/data` directory.

 For `conservation_analysis.R`, the current strategy is: